Chapter 1: Sold Into Prison

 The assistant nodded and grabbed two thick, metal bands and locked them on my biceps.
 "Glad to be of assistance."
 I scoffed.
 I immediately felt the cuffs restraining my abilities.

 My mind went back to present time as the doors had opened to reveal Observers with trays of food.
 I saw Dr. Lorate.
 He was the head of the research institute called Institute for the Exceptional and Gifted, or simply IEG.
-Not only was Dr. Lorate was the head of the Institute, but also my personal Observer.
+Not only was Dr. Lorate the head of the Institute, but also my personal Observer.
 He had taken an interest in my case, when I entered.
 After many successful tests, he gained the position of Head Researcher.
 I was the reason behind his current status.
 Those successful tests were all performed on me.

 We locked gazes as he walked over, a tray in his hands.
 He placed the tray in front of me and put a hand on my forehead.
 "How are you feeling, Mia?"

 "Fine."
 I mumbled.
 "Thank you for the food."
 He ruffled my head, like I was still six-years-old and exited the room.
 I disliked the man, but he treated me well enough and was probably even more of father to me than my own had been, sadly, or more accurately, had become.
-But, of course, I never had a love for this man like a normal girl would with a normal father.
+But, of course, I would never have a love for this man like a normal girl would with a normal father.
 I looked down at my tray and saw a plate of delectable food.
 Sure, they do lots of tests on us, but at least they have pretty decent food.
 In a dreary place like this, there is almost nothing happy, so each and every one of us take any scrap of happiness we can get out of it.
 I dug into my omelet.
 "This is pretty good."
 I remarked.

 "Yeah.
 This place is a prison, but at least we get good food."
-Tanya stated softly and started eating her breakfast sandwich as a slightly faster pace than what was considered normal.
+Tanya stated softly and started eating her breakfast sandwich at a slightly faster pace than what was considered normal.
 Her level two super speed powers could have impacted her unusually fast eating pace, though.
 I've questioned her on it before, but was promptly (and unexpectedly, because it happened so fast) smacked on the back of the head and given a long speech about how she was perfectly healthy and weighted.
 I never said anything about weight, but didn't want to have to suffer through a second lecture and therefore held my tongue back.

 Everyone in this room has a special ability.
 Some are harmless, while others are very dangerous.
 This research facility was designed to round us all up and use us as weapons for the government during war.
 The Observers are supposed to enhance our abilities and find out why we have them in the first place.
 Why us out of all the other people on our planet.